 Our team of orthopaedic injury claim experts is dedicated to helping you get the compensation you deserve.
 We will be here every step of the way to guide you through the claims process with expert legal advice and practical support.

-• Operate as an independent firm with dedicated solicitors and support team who will keep you informed at each stage, so you feel supported throughout.
+We operate as an independent firm with dedicated solicitors and support team who will keep you informed at each stage, so you feel supported throughout.
+Our team of legal experts who are experienced in dealing with sensitive cases involving negligent orthopaedic injuries, including (but not exclusive):

-• substandard orthopaedic treatment in A & E
+- Substandard orthopaedic treatment in A & E

-• errors in foot and ankle surgery
+- Errors in foot and ankle surgery

-• errors in hip, knee and shoulder surgery
+- Errors in hip, knee and shoulder surgery

-• errors in spinal surgery
+- Errors in spinal surgery

-• severe infection following surgery
+- Severe infection following surgery

-• delayed diagnosis in spinal surgery
+- Delayed diagnosis in spinal surgery

-• amputation arising from delayed treatment
+- Amputation arising from delayed treatment

 Orthopaedic clinical negligence FAQs